dLAB Studio An exploration of our firm's small projects and researchNEWS

 Boston MA 02210

-In 1985, the Arthur M. Sackler Museum opened at Harvard University, designed by renowned British architect, James Stirling.
+485 Broadway originally opened in 1985 as the Arthur M. Sackler Museum Harvard University, designed by renowned British architect, James Stirling.
 Today, Stirling’s work at Harvard remains widely regarded as one of the foremost examples of post-modern architecture.

 In 2016, designLAB was selected to lead the complex re-planning and renovation of the 46,000 SF building, transforming its galleries and museum support spaces into dynamic learning environments for Harvard’s Graduate School of Design (GSD), HAA Department, and the new Art Making ‘Annex.’
 The elemental forms of this post-modern masterpiece were preserved, including the entry lobby, main stair, auditorium colonnade, and primary facades.
 Contemporary studios and classrooms with state-of-the-art technology mingle with these original features to create a compelling interaction between old and new.